OPEC and Its Impact on Crude Oil Prices

 As the world’s largest oil consumer, China has increased its production but remains heavily reliant on imports.

-These nations and other non-OPEC producers often compete with OPEC, reshaping the global energy landscape.
+These nations and other non-OPEC producers often compete with it, reshaping the global energy landscape.

 Best Times to Analyze and Trade Crude Oil